Husainmeman18/STARCOURT-SITE/README.md

 1-Line Summary for Resume (if needed):
 Developed a full-stack eCommerce app with social logins, Razorpay payments, and OTP-based password recovery using React, Node.js, and MongoDB.

-✅ Let me know if you want this in:

-PDF format (to attach as a portfolio sample),

-Markdown file (for GitHub or export),

-or help crafting a LinkedIn post to showcase this project to potential employers.